 - Opportunity for you or your organisation to highlight your SP=EED Verified credentials.

-Our upcoming Part 1 SP=EED events will take place on:
+Our next Part 1 SP=EED event will take place on:

 How to register

 Book your place on our next Part 1 event via our SP=EED Booking Form.

 For general enquiries, or to discuss an in-house training event, please e-mail email@example.com.